apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 ## Launching Other Activities

-There are special considerations to be made if your plugin launches an Activity that pushes the Cordova Activity to the background.
+There are special considerations to be made if your plugin launches an Activity that pushes the Cordova [Activity][ref-activity] to the background.
 The Android OS will destroy Activities in the background if the device is running low on memory.
-In that case, the CordovaPlugin instance will be destroyed as well.
-If your plugin is waiting on a result from the Activity it launched, a new instance of your plugin will be created when the Cordova Activity is brought back to the foreground and the result is obtained.
-However, state for the plugin will not be automatically saved or restored and the CallbackContext for the plugin will be lost.
-There are two methods that your CordovaPlugin may implement to handle this situation:
+In that case, the `CordovaPlugin` instance will be destroyed as well.
+If your plugin is waiting on a result from the [Activity][ref-activity] it launched, a new instance of your plugin will be created when the Cordova [Activity][ref-activity] is brought back to the foreground and the result is obtained.
+However, state for the plugin will not be automatically saved or restored and the `CallbackContext` for the plugin will be lost.
+There are two methods that your `CordovaPlugin` may implement to handle this situation:

 ```java
 /**